topheman/react-es6-isomorphic/README.md

 A set of npm tasks are configured in the package.json to help you.

-I'll try to automate even more, but with that, you'll be able to have your API server (topheman-apis-proxy), your expressJS server AND the webpack hot reload of the client side assets (js, css) with sourceMaps.
+I'll try to automate even more, but with that, you'll be able to have your API server (topheman-apis-proxy), your expressJS server AND the webpack dev server managing client side assets (js, css) with sourceMaps.

+Those npm task are based on the env var `NODE_ENV` which accepts `PROD`/`MOCK`/`DEV`, but this var is abstracted by the tasks.

 #####Dev mode

 Open three terminal tabs : two in the react-es6-isomorphic project folder, one in the topheman-apis-proxy project folder.

-* Tab 1 react-es6-isomorphic : `npm run webpack-dev` (will launch webpack in hot reload)
+* Tab 1 react-es6-isomorphic : `npm run webpack-dev` (will launch the webpack dev server, serving the front assets in live reloading)
-* Tab 2 react-es6-isomorphic : `npm run server-dev` (will launch the express server on port 9000)
+* Tab 2 react-es6-isomorphic : `npm run server-dev` (will launch the express server on port 9000, monitored by nodemon which will restart the server on pretty much any file changes - since there is server side rendering)
 * Tab 3 topheman-apis-proxy : `grunt serve` (see more in the [run in local](https://github.com/topheman/topheman-apis-proxy#run-in-local) README section)

 #####Mock mode

 You can run the project offline (without topheman-apis-proxy), a set of requests are mocked (not all of them, still wip), it will also be usefull for unit tests in continuous integration :

-* Tab 1 react-es6-isomorphic : `npm run webpack-mock` (will launch webpack in hot reload)
+* Tab 1 react-es6-isomorphic : `npm run webpack-mock` (will launch webpack dev server, serving the front assets in live reloading)
-* Tab 2 react-es6-isomorphic : `npm run server-mock` (will launch the express server on port 9000)
+* Tab 2 react-es6-isomorphic : `npm run server-mock` (will launch the express server on port 9000, monitored by nodemon)

 #####Prod mode

-To check the behavior in prod mode, you'll have to make the build (more in build section), since it won't be relying on webpack hotreload but on static built assets in the `/build` folder.

-1. Tab 1 react-es6-isomorphic : `npm run webpack-build` (will contains sourceMaps, etc ...)
-2. Tab 1 react-es6-isomorphic : `npm run server-prod` (will launch the express server on port 9000)
+`npm run server-prod` will build the assets via webpack in production mode and then launch the express server in production mode.

-3. Tab 2 `grunt serve` (see more in the [run in local](https://github.com/topheman/topheman-apis-proxy#run-in-local) README section
+Use it to check if the project behaves OK in production mode before delivering (note that my production server of topheman-apis-proxy won't accept xhr because of cors constraints in this case).

 #####Finally